joevandebilt/Legend-Of-Drongo/README.txt

 - Added GainXpfromEnemy Method
 - Added XP to food items in world

+v2.5.4
+- Added Help Section
+- Wrote Help.txt and added it to the basic file set.
+- Changed combat to not allow bribes after an enemy has been attacked
+- Moved engine 'help' command to output text file containing help file.

 If you encounter an error, please email to error file to joevandebilt@live.co.uk, or report it on gitHub